Gait Recognition in the Wild: A Large-scale Benchmark and NAS-based Baseline: Experiments

 {\bf GEINet}~\cite{GEINet} directly learns gait representation features from GEIs and then corresponds to identities.
-As shown in Table \ref{table:config}, the network of the GEINet has 4 layers, consisting of 2 convolution and 2 Fully-Connected (FC) layers.
-Softmax loss is adopted for optimization, and output from the last FC is utilized to calculate a distance between probe and gallery.
+The network of the GEINet has 4 layers, consisting of 2 convolutions and 2 Fully-Connected (FC) layers.
+Softmax loss is adopted for optimization, and output from the last FC is utilized to calculate the distance between the probe and the gallery.

 {\bf TS-CNN}~\cite{TSCNN} framework adopts two-stream CNN architecture which learns similarities between GEIs pair for gait recognition.
 MT architecture setting is utilized in this paper, which matches mid-level features at the top layer.
 TS-CNN also takes GEIs as input and has 6 layers.
-2-class Cross-entropy loss is used for training, while classifier indicates probability of two subjects whether they are the same one during inference.
+2-class Cross-entropy loss is used for training, while the classifier indicates the probability of two subjects whether they are the same one during inference.

-{\bf GaitSet}~\cite{xxx} uses several convolution and pooling layers to extract convolutional templates on unordered silhouettes set.
+{\bf GaitSet}~\cite{GaitSet} uses several convolution and pooling layers to extract convolutional templates on an unordered silhouette set.
 Batch All triplet loss \cite{TripletLoss} is adopted for optimizing, and 15,872-$d$ embedding features are utilized for recognition during inference.
-Following the OU-MVLP training setting, we use more channels convolutional layers and 250K iterations with 2 learning rate schedule.
+Following the OU-MVLP training setting, we use more channels convolutional layers and 250K iterations with 2 learning rate schedules.

 {\bf GaitPart}~\cite{GaitPart} proposes a part-based network design focusing on fine-grained representation and micro-motion in different parts of the human body.
 Training and testing on the GREW benchmark follow most GaitSet settings.